-To make an amendment to a previously submitted PHSA Data Access Request (DAR) Form complete an Amendment to Application for Access to Health Data for Research Purposes form.
+To make an amendment to a previously submitted request through the PHSA Data Access Request Online Portal complete an Amendment to Application for Access to Health Data for Research Purposes form.
 Amendments to studies should be changes within the scope of the original study.